Williamjacobsen/ChemSolver/README.md

 > On some systems, the application may attempt to resize the console window.
 If you experience issues, remove or comment out `Console.SetWindowSize()` in `Program.cs`.

-## File Structure
+## Project Structure

+- `Program.cs` — Contains all core code, including:

-- `Program.cs` — Entry point and main menu navigation.
+  - `Program` — Entry point and main menu.
-- `Chemistry.cs` — Core chemical logic for:
+  - `Chemistry` — Main chemistry logic:
     - Periodic Table
     - Redox Reactions
     - Oxidation Numbers
     - Organic Naming
-- `UI.cs` — Terminal-based user interface and menu control.
+  - `UI` — Terminal-based user interface and menu navigation.
-- `JsonHandler.cs` — Utilities for parsing element data from JSON.
+  - `JsonHandler` — Utilities for loading and parsing JSON data.

-- `PeriodicTable.json` — JSON file with periodic element data (required).
+- `PeriodicTable.json` — JSON file containing periodic element data (required for the Periodic Table feature).

 ## Example Inputs